DarkFlippers/unleashed-firmware/documentation/devboard/Firmware update on Developer Board.md

 ## Step 1.
 Install the micro Flipper Build Tool

- is a cross-platform tool developed and supported by our team that enables basic development tasks for Flipper Zero, such as building and debugging applications, flashing firmware, creating VS Code development configurations, and flashing firmware to the Wi-Fi Developer Board.
+[micro Flipper Build Tool (uFBT)](https://pypi.org/project/ufbt/) is a cross-platform tool developed and supported by our team that enables basic development tasks for Flipper Zero, such as building and debugging applications, flashing firmware, creating VS Code development configurations, and flashing firmware to the Wi-Fi Developer Board.

 **On Linux & macOS:**